 Are there guidelines for how to report wages and salaries?

 Yes.
-Please report hourly or annual pay for full-time and part-time workers only.
+Please report hourly pay for part-time workers and either hourly or annual pay for full-time workers.
 Contract workers should not be included.

 When is my response due?